 All the work here involves a great deal of commitment; it can be challenging, but very fulfilling.

-Volunteering in Orphanages in Sri Lanka
+Volunteering abroad on a Care Project in Sri Lanka

 Over the years, our volunteers have worked with children at orphanages and residential care homes in Sri Lanka.
 They have done incredible work at these placements, improving living conditions there and creating opportunities for children by supporting their education and care.
 However, we have decided to move our focus away from orphanages and homes toward community and family-based care.
 This is because we believe stable family environments are best for the children we work with.
 Read more about orphanage volunteering and our position on it.
 This means that instead of volunteering in orphanages in Sri Lanka, volunteers will work in placements like day care centres, kindergartens and schools, or support groups for the elderly and mothers and babies.
 This will help Projects Abroad build stronger relationships with local communities and – most importantly – help families stay together and flourish.